 - Invite the customer to browse

 - Chat and find some common ground

 - Make a now or never offer

 If only it was that simple.
 It is, however, the framework.

 The strategy works when your customer wants your item but has doubts about parting with their hard-earned money.
 We’ve all been there.

-The natural response for most people is to walk away and think about it, but be warned, very few people return.
+The natural response for most people is to walk away and think about it.

 - They get distracted